mikecapsio/texturefast-docs/docs/faq.md

 ### What is TextureFast?

-TextureFast is an AI texture generator for existing UV-unwrapped 3D models.
-Upload a model, describe the desired material, generate a Base Color texture, preview it on the model, and download texture maps for use in common 3D tools and game engines.
+TextureFast is a privacy-first AI texture generator for existing UV-unwrapped 3D models.
+Upload a model, describe the desired material, generate a Base Color texture, extract the full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — preview it on the model, and download standard PNG maps for common 3D tools and game engines.

 TextureFast focuses on texturing existing geometry.
 It does not generate complete 3D meshes from scratch.

 ### How does TextureFast work?

-TextureFast uses a two-stage workflow:
+TextureFast uses a two-stage privacy-first workflow:

 1. Load a UV-unwrapped model locally in the browser.
 2. Describe the material with a prompt or supported reference input.
 3. Choose a style preset and quality or resolution option.
 4. Generate a Base Color texture.
 5. Review the result on the 3D model.
-6. Extract available PBR maps from the approved Base Color.
+6. Extract the full available PBR map set from the approved Base Color.
 7. Download individual PNG maps or a material package where available.

 ### Who uses TextureFast?